-This guidance is principally for centre staff who may witness malpractice in examinations and assessments and are unsure about what action to take.
+This guidance is principally for centre staff who may witness malpractice in exams and assessments and are unsure about what action to take.

-The security and integrity of examinations and assessments is essential if public confidence in qualifications is to be maintained.
-The approach taken by the awarding bodies to malpractice is set out in the JCQ Suspected Malpractice document.
+The security and integrity of exams and assessments is essential if public confidence in qualifications is to be maintained.
+The approach taken by the awarding bodies to malpractice is set out in the JCQ Suspected Malpractice – Policies and Procedures document.

-What should you do if you see malpractice taking place in examinations or assessments?
+What should you do if you see malpractice taking place in exams or assessments?

-If you are a candidate or a member of the public, you should report what you witness to the examination centre concerned.
+If you are a student or a member of the public, you should report what you witness to the centre concerned.

-If you work for an examination centre or are involved in examinations or assessments and you witness activity that you are concerned may be malpractice, you should act upon it.
+If you work for a centre or are involved in exams or assessments and you witness activity that you are concerned may be malpractice, you must act upon it.

-Examination centres are required by the JCQ Suspected Malpractice document to refer malpractice to the appropriate awarding body.
+Centres delivering exams and assessments are required by the JCQ Suspected Malpractice – Policies and Procedures document to report malpractice to the appropriate awarding body.

-You can also refer your concern to the awarding body (see below).
+You can also report your concerns directly to the awarding body (see below).

 What if you are concerned about retaliation for reporting suspected malpractice?

-If you work for an examination centre or are involved in examinations or assessments it is likely that the Public Interest Disclosure Act (PIDA) offers you legal protection from being dismissed or penalised for raising certain serious concerns, including concerns involving criminal offences and non-compliance with legal obligations (“blowing the whistle”).
+If you work for a centre or are involved in exams or assessments it is possible that the Public Interest Disclosure Act (PIDA) offers you legal protection from being dismissed or penalised for raising certain serious concerns, including concerns involving criminal offences and non-compliance with legal obligations (“blowing the whistle”).
 For a complete list of the type of concerns which fall within the scope of PIDA please see the guidance referenced at the end of this document.
 If the suspected malpractice does not fall within this list, you will likely have other avenues open to you.

 The full list of prescribed persons and bodies are detailed in this guidance: